What is the time commitment for REU?

 Yes, you can enroll and accept a position, but if you do, you must declare as an EE major during the Spring quarter prior to your REU participation.
-This may need to be completed early during Spring quarter, since the process may not be allowed in the latter part.
+This may need to be completed early during the Spring quarter, since the process may not be allowed in the latter part.

 I have previously participated in REU.
 Can I apply again?

-Yes, you can apply again, however, due to the popularity of REU, priority is given to first time participants.
+Yes, you can apply again, however, due to the popularity of REU, priority is given to first-time participants.

 As an REU participant, are there extracurricular activities that I need to participate in during the program?

-As an REU participant, you will attend seminars, featuring speakers who will discuss research topic from varied topics related to Electrical Engineering.
+As an REU participant, you will attend seminars, featuring speakers who will discuss research topics from varied topics related to Electrical Engineering.
 Additionally, the most important activity is the poster session on the last day of the program.
-It is important to ensure that you are available for the entire REU program, start to finish.
+It is important to ensure that you are available for the entire REU program, from start to finish.
 The last poster session is well attended, and it is an excellent opportunity to show off your great work while networking.

 What is the typical workload as an REU participant and what is expected of me?

-As an REU participant you are committed to working a maximum of 40‐hours per week for 10 weeks.
-Thus, you should not enroll in REU if you plan on carrying a significant coursework load, or holding a second part time job.
+As an REU participant, you are committed to working a maximum of 40 hours per week for 10 weeks.
+Thus, you should not enroll in REU if you plan on carrying a significant coursework load or holding a second part-time job.
 However, you may enroll in up to 5 units of coursework while participating in REU.
 Accepting an REU position implies that you agree to be available for the entire ten‐week program.
 You should consult with your faculty advisor regarding your specific work schedule and work schedule flexibility.

-If you are offered an REU position, you may request an short extension to determine your acceptance status.
-Extensions will be granted to students who have legitimate concerns only, i.e. impending job offer.
+If you are offered an REU position, you may request a short extension to determine your acceptance status.
+Extensions will be granted to students who have legitimate concerns only, i.e. impending job offers.
 If you need an extension, please get approval from your mentor or advisor and contact the REU Coordinator with your final decision.
 Please note that the University has a deadline for when student names must be submitted for summer work, these deadlines cannot be extended.
 Once you accept an REU position, we expect you to fully participate in the program for the

 entire 10 weeks.